-Inorganic Chemistry is a fundamental basic discipline of chemistry, and its limits can hardly be determined in the course of the increasing interdisciplinarity of modern research.
-In addition to the basic teaching and research, which decisively shapes the understanding of chemistry, it plays a central role in the rapid developments in the natural sciences and encompasses a large number of highly topical and future-oriented research fields with an enormous breadth - from exciting molecular chemistry to the design of novel catalysts and materials for energy research up to supramolecular and bioinorganic chemistry on the border to the life sciences.
+inorganic chemistry is a fundamental basic discipline of chemistry, and its limits can hardly be determined in the course of the increasing interdisciplinarity of modern research.
+In addition to the fundamentally oriented teaching and research, which decisively shapes the understanding of chemistry, it plays a central role in the rapid developments in the natural sciences and encompasses a large number of highly topical and future-oriented research fields with an enormous breadth - from exciting molecular chemistry to the design of novel catalysts and materials for energy research up to supramolecular and bioinorganic chemistry on the border to the life sciences.

 The general tasks of the Wöhler Association for Inorganic Chemistry are:

 The Board consists of the chairman, his deputy and at least one, but not more than four assessors.

 elected.
 At least one elected member of the board of directors must come from the field of industry / liberal professions.